MPhil/PhD Course Details

 PhD by Publication

-We strongly encourage students pursuing this degree variant to attend Theories, Skills and Methods (if they or their supervisors think this would be useful), the department's research seminar, the Graduate Research Forum and the Works in Progress sessions.
+It is a normal requirement for students pursuing a PhD by Published Works to attend Theories, Skills and Methods, the Department's research seminar, the History Graduate Research Forum and the Works in Progress sessions.
 These will give a good idea of the research standards expected for PhD work and also offer opportunities for feedback on your reflective piece before it is submitted.

 FAQs